stefanofa/awesome/TOPICS.md

 *   [ethereum/sourcify](https://github.com/ethereum/sourcify) - Decentralized Solidity contract source code verification service

+## desktop-app

+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

+## mobile-app

+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

+## native-app

+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

+## web-frontend

+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

 ## webview

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-clojurescript

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-construct

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-elm

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-flutter

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-gatsby

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-mint

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-phaser

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-quasar

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-reason

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-solidjs

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-svelte

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-vue

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.

-## works-with-yew

-*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop applications with a web frontend.
+*   [tauri-apps/tauri](https://github.com/tauri-apps/tauri) - Build smaller, faster, and more secure desktop and mobile applications with a web frontend.

 ## styling